amy-kurtzman/elife-api-documentation/README.md

 # Deploying updates to the documentation.

 API documentation is stored in `content/`, we are currently working on `v1` of the namespace, and so the current documentation is in `content/v1`.
 To update or extend the documentation just add to this repo, and then `rake publish`.
-This will place the approriate changes into a `gh-pages` branch, and deploy them to github.
+This will place the appropriate changes into a `gh-pages` branch, and deploy them to github.
 They will be available shortly thereafter at [http://dev.elifesciences.org/][edev].

 [edev]: http://dev.elifesciences.org/

 # Nanoc basics.

-If you wish to iterate on the documentation locally you can comile your changes with:
+If you wish to iterate on the documentation locally you can compile your changes with:
 `nanoc compile`

 You can view your changes locally with:
 `nanoc view`

 There is far more information on using nanoc at the [nanoc site][ndocs].